andreasspindler/Libpreempt/README.md

 ==========
 C++ real-time test suite and programming framework

-The target audience for Libpreempt are:
+The target audience for Libpreempt:

 - C++ developers who want to use realtime threads with the STL
 - Linux developers familar with POSIX threads and